2016 Colorado Amendment 69: Background

 ColoradoCare would have been primarily funded through the introduction of a 10% payroll tax, with two-thirds paid by employers and one-third paid by employees.
-Provisions in the Affordable Care Act mean that Colorado also could've received federal funding towards the universal healthcare system.
+Provisions in the Affordable Care Act mean that Colorado could have received federal funding towards the universal healthcare system.
+A portion of Social Security and retirement income — up to $33,000 for individuals and $60,000 for couples — would have been exempt from the ColoradoCare tax.
+High-income earners would have only paid ColoradoCare taxes on income below $350,000.